openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 #### mpf_component_util.ImageReader
 `mpf_component_util.ImageReader` is an utility class for accessing images.
 It is the image equivalent to `mpf_component_util.VideoCapture`.
-Like `mpf_component_util.VideoCapture`, it may modify the image based on job_properties.
-From the point of view of someone using `mpf_component_util.ImageReader`, these modifications are mostly transparent. `mpf_component_util.ImageReader` makes it look like you are reading the original image file.
+Like `mpf_component_util.VideoCapture`, it may modify the read-in frame data based on job_properties.
+From the point of view of someone using `mpf_component_util.ImageReader`, these modifications are mostly transparent. `mpf_component_util.ImageReader` makes it look like you are reading the original image file as though it has already been rotated, flipped, cropped, etc.

 One issue with this approach is that the detection bounding boxes will be relative to the modified image, not the original.
-To make the detections relative to the original image the `mpf_component_util.ImageReader.reverse_transform(image_location)` function must be called on each `mpf_component_api.ImageLocation`.
+To make the detections relative to the original image the `mpf_component_util.ImageReader.reverse_transform(image_location)` method must be called on each `mpf_component_api.ImageLocation`.
 Since the use of `mpf_component_util.ImageReader` is optional, the framework cannot just do the reverse transform for the developer.
-See the documentation for `mpf_component_util.ImageReaderMixin` for a more concise way to use `mpf_component_util.ImageReader`
+See the documentation for [`mpf_component_util.ImageReaderMixin`](#mpf_component_utilimagereadermixin) for a more concise way to use `mpf_component_util.ImageReader`

 The general pattern for using `mpf_component_util.ImageReader` is as follows:
 ```python